 |Tuition fee:||Not specified|

 |Educational variant:||Part-time, Full-time|

 The doctoral programme in Law at Pompeu Fabra University offers interdisciplinary training in the legal sciences, in order to prepare and defend a doctoral thesis.
-The programme has received a mention of excellence (2011), complies with Royal Decree 99/2011 within the Doctorate School of Pompeu Fabra University, and includes the experience obtained from over two decades of education, with thirty-five theses read in the last five years, supervised by scholars from various Research groups within the Department.
+The programme has received a mention of excellence (2011), complies with Royal Decree 99/2011 within the Doctorate School of Pompeu Fabra University, and includes the experience obtained from over two decades of education, with forty-six theses read in the last five years, supervised by scholars from various Research groups within the Department.